Jennywjq/VClip/Semantic Analysis Pipeline/README.md

 Logic :Use a clearly defined prompt with the DeepSeek API → input the paragraph text → obtain the scoring result and reason for recommendation.

+#### 🪄 4. scoring_pipeline.py

+This script is the main orchestrator for the text analysis (Stage 3) of the VClip project.
+Its primary purpose is to take the semantically segmented paragraphs from Stage 2 and enrich them with a multi-dimensional "dissemination score" to evaluate their potential as highlight clips.